 chemotherapyBladder damage or bleeding from other conditions, treatments, or injuries

-If you are planning to have a cystectomy, your doctor will review a list of possible complications.
-These may include: InfectionBleedingLoss of sexual functionFluid build-up in the abdominal cavityDamage to other organsBlockage of urine flow from the ureters to the bladderNutrition problems, depending on the bowel segments used to create a way for urine to drainBlood clotsReaction to anesthesiaUrinary incontinence
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: InfectionBleedingLoss of sexual functionFluid build-up in the abdominal cavityDamage to other organsBlockage of urine flow from the ureters to the bladderNutrition problems, depending on the bowel segments used to create a way for urine to drainBlood clotsReaction to anesthesiaUrinary incontinence

 Previous surgery in the abdomen or pelvis or